Kremzeeq/Salon_CRM_Project/README.txt

 - Module pre-requisites are in requirements.txt
 - Opening the project in PyCharm should prompt for modules from the requirements.txt to be installed
-- Alternatively use pip install requirements.txt in the command line
+- Alternatively, use "python -m pip install -r requirements.txt" in the command line in the same directory as the requirements.txt file.
 - Should there be trouble upgrading pip in the venv (e.g. to ver.
 19.03.3) try: python -m pip install -U --force-reinstall pip